This Day In Music: January 31

 January 31, 1906 ~ Blues, boogie-woogie pianist, singer, songwriter Roosevelt Sykes born in Elmar, Kansas, USA ~ Known best for Driving Wheel, Night Time Is The Right Time and perhaps his best-known 44 Blues, the latter becoming a signature song and a blues standard.
 Worked with Big Joe Williams, St Louis Jimmy Oden, Homesick James, Charlie Specks McFadden, and others ~ Sykes passed away in 1983

-January 31, 1898 ~ Bandleader Fred Rich born in Warsaw, Poland ~ Active from the 1920s through the 1950s.
+January 31, 1898 ~ Bandleader Fred Rich, full name Frederic Efrem Rich, born in Warsaw, Poland ~ Active from the 1920s through the 1950s.
 Known for songs such as I'm Always Chasing Rainbows, So Beats My Heart For You, A Peach Of A Pair, Cheerful Little Earful, and I'm Tickled Pink With A Blue Eyed Baby.
-Employed sidemen and vocalists such as Jimmy Dorsey, Tommy Dorsey, Joe Venuti, Bunny Berigan, Benny Goodman, Elmer Feldkamp, Eddie Lang, and others ~ Rich passed away in 1956
+Rich has employed sidemen and vocalists such as Jimmy Dorsey, Tommy Dorsey, Joe Venuti, Bunny Berigan, Benny Goodman, Elmer Feldkamp, and Eddie Lang ~ Rich passed away in 1956

 January 31, 1894 ~ Bandleader, songwriter Isham Jones, full name Isham Edgar Jones, was born in Coalton, Ohio, USA ~ One of the most popular dance bandleaders of the 1920 and 1930s.
 Known for songs such as Wabash Blues, It Had To Be You, and I'll See You In My Dreams.
 Employed sidemen such as Louis Panico, Benny Goodman, Woody Herman, Walt Yoder, Roy Bargy, Al Gallodoro, and others ~ Jones passed away in 1956